Derecho season is about to begin: Why you should be aware of these potentially devastating windstorms

 - In October, New England endured its own derecho with widespread wind gusts topping 75 mph.

-“There should be no lingering doubt regarding the potential impacts [a derecho] can bring to a community or state,” wrote Steve Bowen, a meteorologist and head of catastrophe insight at The Aon Center, in an email.
+“There should be no lingering doubt regarding the potential impacts [a derecho] can bring to a community or state,” wrote Steve Bowen, a meteorologist and head of catastrophe insight at the Aon Center, in an email.
 “It is safe to assume that derecho damage in recent decades is annually causing well in excess of $1 billion in direct physical impacts to property, agriculture, and infrastructure.”

 In some parts of the country, derechos occur on average more than once per year.
 In fact, parts of the Midwest and Heartland area are as prone to damaging derechos as Florida is to hurricanes.
 And with derechos, the footprint of hurricane-force winds can often be more geographically extensive than with a hurricane itself.

-Derechos feed off warm, humid air.
+Derechos feed on warm, humid air.
 They start as ordinary thunderstorms but tap into jet stream energy, quickly expanding and swelling into a lengthy band of storms resembling an archer’s bow.
 The storms take the shape of a backward-C, the middle of the line propelled outward by strong winds descending behind them.
 Winds often gust upward of 80 mph.
 According to the American Meteorological Society, derechos produce a swath of winds at least 60 miles wide and more than 400 miles long.

 There are two main types of derechos — serial and progressive.
 Serial derechos usually form along a cold front draped south of a low pressure system, and are often composed of several bowing segments of storms.
 They’re most common in the spring and fall.
 Progressive derechos, on the other hand, are most frequent in summer and make up the majority of these windstorms.
 They’re common on the northern periphery of “heat domes,” or sprawling blobs of high pressure, that sit over the Plains and Midwest during the summertime.

 Forecasting derechos is challenging.
-While meteorologists can sometimes identify overall patterns that could support the formation of a derecho, particularly a progressive one, it’s usually not until one actually gets going that forecasters can begin alerting the public.
+While meteorologists can sometimes identify overall patterns that could support the formation of a derecho, particularly an progressive one, it’s usually not until one actually gets going that forecasters can begin alerting the public.
 By then, winds of over 60 or 70 mph may already be en route.
 While hurricanes often come with days of lead time to prepare, derechos may only arrive with minutes’ or, at best, hours’ warning.

 Derechos are generally found east of the western Continental Divide, their frequency maximized from the Ozarks to the Mississippi Valley, where an average of four derechos occur every three years.
 In the Midwest and Great Lakes regions, you’ll get one every year or two.
 They occur more sporadically on the East Coast, affecting any single location typically two or three times a decade.